rwd-github/docker-teams/README.md

-Note  for --device /dev/snd in Docker 1.8, before that you needed -v /dev/snd:/dev/snd --privileged.
+Note  for --device /dev/snd in Docker 1.8, before that you needed -v /dev/snd:/dev/snd --privileged

 mount dir with one or more homefolder.